songweizhi/MetaCHIP/README.md

 How to install:
 ---

-1. After you have MetaCHIP's 3rd party dependencies and R packages installed on your system, MetaCHIP can be installed with:
+1. MetaCHIP can be installed with pip after you have its 3rd party dependencies and R packages installed on your system.
+Python libraries required by MetaCHIP will be installed automatically during the pip installation:

         pip install MetaCHIP